proplot-dev/proplot/docs/why.rst

-Finally, as :ref:`described above <why_plotting>`, ProPlot implements features that were originally only available from the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` commands -- like grouped bar plots, layered area plots, heatmap plots, and on-the-fly colorbars and legends -- directly within the `~proplot.axes.Axes` plotting commands.
+Finally, as :ref:`described above <why_plotting>`, ProPlot implements features that were originally only available from the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` commands -- like grouped bar plots, layered area plots, and on-the-fly colorbars and legends -- directly within the `~proplot.axes.Axes` plotting commands.

 .. _why_aesthetics: